Soap opera: Plots and storylines

-Australian and UK soap operas also feature a significant proportion of romance storylines.
+Australian and British soap operas also feature a significant proportion of romance storylines.
 In Russia, most popular serials explore the "romantic quality" of criminal and/or oligarch life.

 In soap opera storylines, previously unknown children, siblings and twins (including the evil variety) of established characters often emerge to upset and reinvigorate the set of relationships examined by the series.
 Unexpected calamities disrupt weddings, childbirths, and other major life events with unusual frequency.

-As in comic books – another popular form of linear storytelling pioneered in the US during the 20th century – a character's death is not guaranteed to be permanent.
+As in comic books – another popular form of linear storytelling pioneered in the United States during the 20th century – a character's death is not guaranteed to be permanent.
 On The Bold and the Beautiful, Taylor Hayes (Hunter Tylo) was shown to flatline and have a funeral.
 Once Tylo reprised her character in 2005, a retcon explained that Taylor had actually gone into a coma.

 Stunts and complex physical action are largely absent, especially from daytime serials.
 Such story events often take place off-screen and are referred to in dialogue instead of being shown.
 This is because stunts or action scenes are difficult to adequately depict without complex movements, multiple takes, and post-production editing.
 When episodes were broadcast live, post-production work was impossible.
 Though all serials have long switched to being taped, extensive post-production work and multiple takes, while possible, are not feasible due to the tight taping schedules and low budgets.